RULES - National Competition Procedures

 These are the rules for how each of those formats are run, what penalties there might be and how drivers should conduct themselves on track.

 Of course, all of the Rules of the Track apply, and these National Competition Rules build on those basics to create the procedures for National Tour events.

 Time Attack is a competitive, scored session with specified allotted time or a specific number of laps.
 The fastest single lap in a session will be used for event scoring.
 Time Attack is not a race, so competitors will need to manage themselves and traffic to allow for everyone to get the best shot at a good lap.

 Vehicles will be released from pit lane for a warm up lap led by the first car leaving the grid.
 The start of each session will be signaled by a Green Flag at the start/finish line after the single pace lap, but competitors may separate and accelerate before they reach the start/finish and the Green Flag.
 Warm up lap pace should be at such a speed as to allow all cars to enter the track before the first car comes around in order to create track space and give the best chance for clean laps for each driver.

 2. Track Limits

 Drivers are expected to use hard-paved surfaces only and keep a portion of one tire within the marked track limits at all times.
-Drivers deemed to have exceeded track limits will have their fastest lap of that session disqualified and receive a verbal warning after the session.
+Drivers deemed to have exceeded track limits will have their fastest lap of that session disqualified.
 A second offense will result in disqualification from that session.
 Further offenses may result in exclusion from the event.
 Track limits are defined as paved track surface and adjacent curbing.
 Exceptions may be made if the off-course resulted from controlled avoidance of an unsafe situation.